 Students with disabilities are entitled to receive special education services under the Individuals with Disabilities Education Act (IDEA).
-Once they transition out of high school or an alternative educational program, they may be eligible for accommodations and services under the Americans with Disabilities Act (ADA).
-This will apply in their higher education setting, workplace, or training program.
+Once they transition out of high school or an alternative educational program, they may be eligible for accommodations and services exclusively under the broader Americans with Disabilities Act (ADA).
+This will apply to their higher education, workplace, or training program.
 Below are some of the key differences between IDEA and ADA.

 High School